MIGHTEE-HI: The direct detection of neutral hydrogen in galaxies at $z>0.25$: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for helping clarify the initial selection of candidates in the paper, and for also providing general constructive feedback.
 MJJ, MNT, IH, AV and HP acknowledge the support of a UKRI Frontiers Research Grant [EP/X026639/1], which was selected by the European Research Council, and MJJ, IH and AAP the STFC consolidated grants [ST/S000488/1] and [ST/W000903/1].
 MJJ, MNT and CLH also acknowledge support from the Oxford Hintze Centre for Astrophysical Surveys which is funded through generous support from the Hintze Family Charitable Foundation.
 IH acknowledges support from the South African Radio Astronomy Observatory which is a facility of the National Research Foundation (NRF), an agency of the Department of Science and Innovation.
 MB acknowledges the financial support of the Flemish Fund for Scientific Research (FWO-Vlaanderen, Bilateral Scientific Cooperation Grant G0G0420N) and the Belgian Science Policy Office (BELSPO, Networking Grant BL/02/SA12).
 KS acknowledges support from the Natural Sciences and Engineering Research Council of Canada.
 A.B. acknowledges support from INAF under the Large Grant 2022 funding scheme (project "MeerKAT and LOFAR Team up: a Unique Radio Window on Galaxy/AGN co-Evolution”).
 A.B. acknowledges financial support from the South African Department of Science and Innovation's National Research Foundation under the ISARP RADIOMAP Joint Research Scheme (DSI-NRF Grant Number 150551), and from the Italian Ministry of Foreign Affairs and International Cooperation under the “Progetti di Grande Rilevanza” scheme (project RADIOMAP, grant number ZA23GR03).
 PEMP acknowledges the support from the Dutch Research Council (NWO) through the Veni grant VI.Veni.222.364.
 Parts of this research were supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 JD acknowledges support from an Africa-Oxford Catalyst Collaboration Grant (AfOx-290).

 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
 We acknowledge the use of the ilifu cloud computing facility – www.ilifu.ac.za, a partnership between the University of Cape Town, the University of the Western Cape, Stellenbosch University, Sol Plaatje University and the Cape Peninsula University of Technology.
 The ilifu facility is supported by contributions from the Inter-University Institute for Data Intensive Astronomy (IDIA – a partnership between the University of Cape Town, the University of Pretoria and the University of the Western Cape), the Computational Biology division at UCT and the Data Intensive Research Initiative of South Africa (DIRISA).